gbisaga/devops/aws-devops-cloudwatch-metrics.md

   - Can specify high resolution alarms (10 or 30 seconds)
 - CloudWatch retention
   - metrics can go back up to 15 months
-  - but not everything: starts to consolidate - <60 seconds for 3 hours, 60 seconds for 15 days, etc.
+  - but not everything: starts to consolidate - less than 60 seconds for 3 hours, 60 seconds for 15 days, etc.
 - KEY IDEA Important metrics - important to know if you need to create a custom metric or automatically available
   - EC2
     - CPU utilization